Promising results for a new Colorectal Cancer Treatment

 The researchers are very hopeful that this combination of divarasib with cetuximab will translate into better outcomes for Colorectal Cancer patients.
 Early drug development trials require a very experienced team with specialized skills and the team have to be extraordinary at ensuring the best for the patients and trial compliance.
 KRAS is a key protein that controls how cells divide and survive and when the KRAS-G12C protein mutates it makes cells, including cancer cells, more likely to divide uncontrollably leading to the development of tumors.

+Colorectal Cancer starts in your colon, the long tube that helps carry digested food to your rectum and out of your body.
 It develops from certain polyps or growths in the inner lining of your colon.
 Healthcare providers have screening tests that detect polyps before they can become cancerous tumors.
 Colorectal Cancer that is not detected or treated may spread to other areas of your body.
-Thanks to screening tests, early treatment, and new kinds of treatment, fewer people are dying from it.

 Your colon wall is made of layers of mucous membrane, tissue, and muscle.
 Colorectal Cancer starts in your mucosa, the innermost lining of your colon.
 It consists of cells that make and release mucus and other fluids.
 If these cells mutate or change, they may create a colon polyp.
 It usually takes about 10 years for cancer to form in a colon polyp.
 Left undetected or untreated, the Colorectal Cancer works its way through a layer of tissue, muscle, and the outer layer of your colon.

 Then it may also spread to other parts of your body via your lymph nodes or your blood vessels.
 It is the third most common cancer diagnosed in people in the United States.
-According to the Centers for Disease Control and Prevention (CDC), men are slightly more likely to develop colon cancer than women.
+According to the Centers for Disease Control and Prevention, men are slightly more likely to develop colon cancer than women.
 Colorectal Cancer affects more people who are Black than people who are members of other ethnic groups or races.

+Colorectal Cancer typically affects people age 50 and older.
 Over the past 15 years, however, the number of people age 20 to 49 with Colorectal Cancer has increased by about 1.5% each year.
 Medical researchers are not sure why this is happening.
 You can have it without having symptoms.
 If you do have symptoms, you may not be sure if changes in your body are signs of it.
-It happens when cells grow and divide uncontrollably.

 All cells in your body are constantly growing, dividing, and dying.
 That is how your body remains healthy and working as it should.
 In this case, cells lining your colon and rectum keep growing and dividing even when they are supposed to die.
 These cells may come from polyps in your colon.
 In October 2023, one hurdle that is often overlooked is needle phobia, which can leave many kids downright terrified of getting a shot that can provide them with protection over the course of a season, or even a lifetime.